Copycat Olive Garden Chicken Gnocchi Soup Recipe

 Should you use store-bought or homemade gnocchi?

 Store-bought gnocchi is perfect for this recipe.
 You can take the extra step in preparing homemade gnocchi, but premade potato gnocchi works well.
-Gnocchi can be found in a couple of different places in your supermarket, and you do have options to purchase them.
+Gnocchi can be found in a couple of places in your supermarket, and you have options to purchase them.

 • Many local stores sell shelf-stable potato gnocchi in the pasta aisles.
 I have purchased this at Walmart and Kroger, and I have been told that some dollar stores carry gnocchi.